wp-plugins/gd-bbpress-tools/readme.txt

 * German: David Decker - http://deckerweb.de/

 == Changelog ==
+= 1.3.1 =
+* Fixed signature visible to logged in users only
+* Fixed detection of bbPress 2.2

 = 1.3 =
 * Added support for dynamic roles from bbPress 2.2
 * Added signature edit to BuddyPress profile editor